- Warwick Original shire, 1634

 Assuming that all thirteen of the counties were named as I suppose, the explanations will be as follows: two counties, Warwick and Southampton, were named after two English earls, members of the London Company for Virginia; Northampton is named after an English earl killed in fighting for King Charles I; Richmond county takes the name of an English duke; Fairfax is named in honor of an Englishman who owned extensive tracts of land in Virginia; Albemarle, Loudoun, and Amherst Counties are named after English generals; and Chesterfield, Halifax, Pittsylvania, Greenville, and Rockingham reproduce the names of English statesmen.

-Warwick County, one of the original shires and at first called Warwick River County, is named after Robert Rich,12 the second Earl of Warwick, who was a prominent member of the London Company for Virginia.
+Warwick County, one of the original shires and at first called Warwick River County, is named after Robert Rich,1Dr.
+B. W. Green is authority for this, though I had already thought it probably the origin of the county name. the second Earl of Warwick, who was a prominent member of the London Company for Virginia.
 Rich obtained celebrity in the Civil War, was admiral for the Long Parliament, and enjoyed the confidence of Cromwell.
 He died in 1659, the year before the monarchy was restored.

-Southampton County derives its name indirectly from Henry Wriothesley, third Earl of Southampton;13 for the "hundred" of Southampton, a division of the colony smaller than the county, was named in the earl's honor while he was treasurer for the London Company.
-The county itself did not receive the earl's name until 124 years after his death.
+Southampton County derives its name indirectly from Henry Wriothesley, third Earl of Southampton;2Dr.
+Green says the county is named after the earl; so also Bishop Meade.
+I had already learned that the “hundred” took the earls name. for the “hundred” of Southampton, a division of the colony smaller than the county, was named in the earl’s honor while he was treasurer for the London Company.
+The county itself did not receive the earl’s name until 124 years after his death.

 Wriothesley is said to have been especially active in procuring for Virginia the first charter of the London Company; and the second charter of the company made him treasurer, which then virtually meant governor, for the company.
 He held this office until the company was dissolved in 1624.
 A few months later he died of a fever that was contracted while he was engaged in an expedition against the Dutch.
 The Earl of Southampton, to whom Shakespeare dedicated “Venus and Adonis” and the “Rape of Lucrece,” is the only man from whom Shakespeare acknowledges having received a benefit.
 A son of Shakespeare’s friend became the fourth Earl of Southampton, and was Treasurer of England during the first seven years of Charles II’s reign.